aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/streamprovideroptions/_index.md

 ```

-the type of loading resource.
+Gets the type of loading resource.

 **Returns:**
 int